 As a company, Toyota is committed to reducing the environmental impact of its manufacturing processes and has drastically reduced them at many of its manufacturing sites, including here in the UK and at production facilities in Japan.
 Toyota continually lowers its emissions levels so that all its cars, including Hybrids, will have less impact on the environment.

-Toyota Hybrids and the latest diesel cars offer consumers excellent fuel economy, but the disadvantage of a diesel compared with a petrol-electric Hybrid is its emissions.
+Toyota self charging Hybrids and the latest diesel cars offer consumers excellent fuel economy, but the disadvantage of a diesel compared with a petrol-electric Hybrid is its emissions.
 Nitrous-oxide (NOx) and particulate emissions from diesel cars contribute to poor air quality, a fact recently highlighted by proposals by some cities to introduce an additional charge for diesel cars and calls for higher rates of tax on diesel fuel.